yunfeixie233/TextArena/textarena/envs/two_player/Battleship/README.md

 - `difficulty` (`str`):
     - **Description**: Sets the difficulty level, adjusting the grid size.
     - **Options**:
-        - `"easy"`: Creates a 10x10 grid, ideal for quick and simpler gameplay.
+        - `"easy"`: Creates a 10x10 grid, ideal for simpler gameplay.
         - `"medium"`: Creates a 12x12 grid, offering moderate difficulty.
-        - `"hard"`: Creates an 14x14 grid, challenging players’ memory.
+        - `"hard"`: Creates an 14x14 grid, challenging players’ strategy.
     - **Impact**:
         - Larger grids increase the game’s difficulty by adding more occurences of misses and rewarding the agent with the better strategy of spreading out.